matoanbach/RHCSA/Sample Exams/largeone.md

 68. On rhcsa1, add the http service to “external” firewalld zone persistently.

 69. On rhcsa1 launch a container as user20 using the latest version of ubi8 image.
 Configure the container to auto-start at system reboots without the need for user20 to log in.

+70. On rhcsa1 launch a container as user20 using the latest version of ubi9 image with two environment variables SHELL and HOSTNAME.
+Configure the container to auto-start via systemd without the need for user20 to log in.
+Connect to the container and verify variable settings.